awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-ecs-ecr-codedeploy.md

    docker push aws_account_id.dkr.ecr.us-east-1.amazonaws.com/nginx:latest
    ```

-## Step 2: Create Task Definition Source Files and Push to AWS CodeCommit Repository<a name="tutorials-ecs-ecr-codedeploy-taskdefinition"></a>
+## Step 2: Create Task Definition Source Files and Push to CodeCommit Repository<a name="tutorials-ecs-ecr-codedeploy-taskdefinition"></a>

 In this section, you create a task definition JSON file and register it with Amazon ECS\.
-You then create an AppSpec file for AWS CodeDeploy and use your Git client to push the files to your AWS CodeCommit repository\.
+You then create an AppSpec file for CodeDeploy and use your Git client to push the files to your CodeCommit repository\.

 **To create a task definition for your image**